freckle/setup-platform-action/README.md

   build/push/deploy actions.
 It's currently the head sha for `pull_request` events, the "after" sha `push` events, and `github.sha` for all other events

+- **cache**: path to the `.platform/cache` directory, for which we've setup an `actions/cache` step.
+This output is only useful if in a multi-app repository.

 ---

 [LICENSE](./LICENSE)